seroperson/jvm-live-reload/README.md

 However, even if a framework isn't listed here, it still may play well.
-If you have successfully used this plugin, I would appreciate if you could share your project setup [in the relevant discussion][12], even if your setup fully consists of libraries listed above.
+If you have successfully used this plugin, I would appreciate if you could share your project setup [in the relevant discussion][12], even if your setup fully consists of libraries listed below.
 This would help other users to determine whether their own setup will work.

 <table>